-1) Regional Pedestrian Plan - Staff will develop a regional pedestrian plan that combines elements from the regional greenway master plan and regional corridor and area studies into one overall pedestrian plan.
-The regional pedestrian plan will include sidewalk, greenway, trails, paths and other pedestrian related infrastructure.
+- 1) Regional Pedestrian Vision Plan Phase II Staff will finalize the Regional Pedestrian Vision Plan that began in the FY 2014 UPWP.
+The Plan will combine elements from previous regional, neighborhood, corridor and area plans with public and stakeholder input to provide regionally-significant pedestrian related infrastructure recommendations and priorities for the Roanoke Valley.
+Development of this Plan will follow guidance provided in the DRPT Multimodal System Design Guidelines. - 2) Pedestrian Performance Measures Data Collection Update shapefiles and related databases of pedestrian infrastructure and where necessary, in the field, gather

-2) Regional Pedestrian/Bicycle Advisory Board - RVAMPO staff will continue to staff the recently created Regional Pedestrian/Bicycle Advisory Committee.
-In addition, staff will attend meetings and/or serve on the following committees: City of Roanoke BAC, Regional Greenway Commission, Regional Greenway Commission Standards and Design Subcommittee, Joint Greenway Commission-Pathfinders Marketing, PR and Education Subcommittee and other committees as appointed.

-3) General Assistance to Local Governments and Greenway Commission - MPO Staff assistance, public information materials design, and other areas as necessary.

-4) Mapping Assistance to Local Governments and Greenway Commission - MPO staff will assist with the following subtasks and additional greenway mapping needs:
+- pedestrian infrastructure data along public streets and bus routes to include sidewalks, crosswalks, pedestrian signals, and ADA curb ramps.
+Special effort and attention will be made for mapping the above amenities that lie within 1⁄4 mile of a fixed route bus stop. - 3) Regional Pedestrian/Bicycle Advisory Board RVAMPO staff will continue to staff the Regional Pedestrian/Bicycle Advisory Committee.
+In addition, staff will attend meetings and/or serve on the following committees: City of Roanoke BAC, Regional Greenway Commission, Regional Greenway Commission Standards and Design Subcommittee, Joint Greenway Commission-Pathfinders Marketing, PR and Education Subcommittee and other committees as appointed. - 4) General, Mapping and Website Assistance to Local Governments and Greenway Commission MPO Staff assistance, public information materials design, and assistance in other areas as necessary. - 5) Grant Assistance for Greenway Development Assist Regional Greenway Commission in identifying and pursuing state, local, federal and private grants for greenway implementation. - 6) Continued Greenway Monitoring and User Counts continue to expand the greenway usage monitoring/estimation system for using during all seasons.
+Monitoring system will include deployment of additional trail counters and other monitors as available. - 7) City of Roanoke Bicycle and Pedestrian Usage Counts RVAMPO will partner with the City of Roanoke to continue bicycle and pedestrian snapshot counts as part of the National Bicycle and Pedestrian Documentation Project. - 8) Botetourt County Strategic Trail Plan and Mapping Assistance Botetourt County had requested trail planning and mapping assistance, portions of which will be within the RVAMPO.
+Non-MPO portions will be addressed using rural funding in the RVARC Rural Transportation Scope of Work. - 9) Walkability Audits As requested by stakeholders.

-5) Website Assistance to Greenway Commission - MPO Staff will assist Greenway Commission in updating maps, graphics, illustrations and other aspects of Greenway Commission website.

-6) Grant Assistance for Greenway Development - Assist Regional Greenway Commission in identifying and pursuing state, local, federal and private grants for greenway implementation.

-7) Continued Greenway Monitoring and Trail User Counts - continue to expand the greenway usage monitoring/estimation system for using during all seasons.
-Monitoring system will include deployment of additional trail counters and other monitors as available.

-8) City of Roanoke Bike Lanes and Bicycle Usage Counts - RVAMPO will partner with the City of Roanoke to develop base line bicycle usage counts for recently installed bike lanes and other facilities.

-9) Botetourt County Strategic Trail Plan and Mapping Assistance - Botetourt County had requested trail planning and mapping assistance, portions of which will be within the RVAMPO.
-Non-MPO portions will be addressed using other non-PL or FTA funding

-10) Walkability Audits - As requested by stakeholders.

-Products: Regional pedestrian plan, trail user counts, bike facility user counts, mapping and website assistance.
-Item 2.07 supports planning factors #1 - Economic Vitality,#4 -Accessibility and Mobility, #5 - Quality of Life, Environment and Energy Conservation #6 Connectivity and #8 - Preservation of Existing System.
+Products: Regional pedestrian plan, database of pedestrian infrastructure, greenway user counts, bike facility user counts, mapping and website assistance.
+Item 2.06 supports planning factors #1 - Economic Vitality,#4 -Accessibility and Mobility, #5 - Quality of Life, Environment and Energy Conservation #6 Connectivity and #8 - Preservation of Existing System.

-Estimated Budget: \$59,197 (included for planning purposes only; not intended to be restrictive).
+Estimated Budget: \$44,592 (included for planning purposes only; not intended to be restrictive).